estvita/separator/docs/asterx.md

 + OpenVox
 + and others

-The AsterX connector can operate independently or be managed by the thoth server.
+The AsterX connector can operate independently or be managed by the separator server.

 Main features: